-&lt;sup>4 Complaint and Response Mechanism (CRM) - a formalised mechanism that provides a safe, accessible and effective channel for individuals to raise complaints and for a response or redress to be given.
+4 Complaint and Response Mechanism (CRM) - a formalised mechanism that provides a safe, accessible and effective channel for individuals to raise complaints and for a response or redress to be given.

-&lt;sup>5 PMU's implementing partners and their employees, representatives from Swedish partner organisations, and institutional donors and other donor organisations of PMU.
+5 PMU's implementing partners and their employees, representatives from Swedish partner organisations, and institutional donors and other donor organisations of PMU.

-&lt;sup>6 Affected communities and institutions - different target groups being defined as recipients in a project or a program.
+6 Affected communities and institutions - different target groups being defined as recipients in a project or a program.

-&lt;sup>7 In the first place these complaints should be reported to and action should be taken by PMU's implementing partners.
+7 In the first place these complaints should be reported to and action should be taken by PMU's implementing partners.
 Several of PMU's partners have their own CRM.
 If PMU's implementing partners have failed to respond in an appropriate manner, it is possible to use PMU's CRM, if the complaint falls within the criteria mentioned below.

-• right-holders as well as affected communities and institutions involved in PMU supported development cooperation projects and humanitarian projects
+- PMU's implementing partners and their employees - representatives from Swedish partner organisations - institutional donors and other donor organisations of PMU - right-holders8 as well as affected communities and institutions involved in PMU supported development cooperation projects and humanitarian projects